Danz CM: Career as Computer Magic (2010–2020)

 Her debut studio album, Davos, was released on October 16, 2015 via her own record label, Channel 9 Records, founded with profits from music licensing.
 About founding the label Danz said, "Instead of waiting around for the perfect deal, I self-released my music.
 I designed my own album artwork, booked my own shows until I found a booking agent, took my own promo photos, etc. Eventually I thought to myself, 'Hey, why can't I just start my own label?'
 I was doing a lot of stuff a label would be doing anyway."
 She wrote all songs off this album, except "All Day" credited to her, Brian Robertson and Brian Hancock III.
 Most of the production, engineering and mixing was done by Atomic Heart Studios in New York, NY by Claudius Mittendorfer.
 The title Davos is a homage to a now-decrepit ski resort where she grew up in upstate New York, where her father worked, although the ski resort closed when she was 3 years old.
 Three music videos were released to promote this album: "Be Fair" (filmed in Trona Pinnacles), "Hudson", and "Fuzz".

 On October 7, 2016, she released the Obscure but Visible EP on Channel 9 Records.
 About the EP she has said, "I think the general feeling for the EP was an open one.
 In a way, I wanted it to feel lighthearted.
 I tried to showcase a few different songwriting styles of what I do, too."
 She made music videos for 4 songs from this EP: "Dimensions", "Gone for the Weekend", "Lonely Like We Are", and "Been Waiting".

 In 2017, Danz and the musician Cody Crump collaborated on a side project called Cody & Danz.
 They released the EP Only the Hits on July 14, 2017, on Channel 9 Records digitally and on a limited edition cassette.
 They made music videos for the songs "Make It in America" and "So Small".

 On December 15, 2017, Danz released the compilation Super Rare on Channel 9 Records, which included early tracks, Japan exclusives and rarities.

-On February 23, 2018, Computer Magic released her second album, Danz, titled after her nickname, on Channel 9 Records.
+On February 23, 2018, she released her second album, Danz, titled after her nickname, on Channel 9 Records.
 According to her, this album is her most personal out of any other record she made.
 She drew inspiration from her life and characters from films or books.
 Danz was supported by four music videos, "Amnesia", "Ordinary Life (Message from an A.I.
 Girlfriend)" (with a concept by Danz and the director Anise Mariko), "Perfect Game", and "Clouds".

 On March 20, 2020, she released the compilation COVERS 2010–20, later renamed Covers, Vol. 1 which consists of 6 cover versions of songs by No Doubt, Mac DeMarco, Sun Ra, Mark James (famously performed by Elvis Presley), Julee Cruise, and Raf (famously covered by Laura Branigan).